 - Verbose; lots of boilerplate

-- Slow MVP compared to Rails/Django
+- Slow MVP compared to Rails or Django

 - Expensive hiring; senior Java engineers command premium salaries